Guide

 Do collagen supplements actually work for joint pain?

 Yes, when taken consistently at 10g+ daily.
 A 2019 meta-analysis of 13 studies found that collagen supplementation reduced joint pain by approximately 20-30% in men with osteoarthritis or activity-related joint pain.
 Results appear within 4-6 weeks and continue improving over 12 weeks.
-Type II collagen is most effective for joint cartilage specifically.
+Type II collagen is most effective for joint cartilage.

 What's the difference between collagen types?